 By reducing harmful emissions, CNG also saves society long-term costs and helps to fulfill international climate protection agreements.
 This has also been recognized by politicians.

 CNG combustion is practically free of soot and particulates.
-As a result, harmful emissions are reduced to a minimum: Gas vehicles save – at same performance – more than 20% CO2 compared to gasoline and almost 10% compared to the latest generation of Diesel engines.
+Harmful emissions are reduced to a minimum: Gas vehicles save – at same performance – more than 20% CO2 compared to gasoline and almost 10% compared to the latest generation of Diesel engines.
 Additionally, gas vehicles emit 75% less nitrogen oxides.